shiebas/safa_connect/docs/invoicing/voice_command_reference.md

-# SAFA Global Invoice System: Voice Command Reference
+# SAFA Connect Invoice System: Voice Command Reference

-This document outlines the voice commands implemented in the multimedia training system for the SAFA Global invoice system.
+This document outlines the voice commands implemented in the multimedia training system for the SAFA Connect invoice system.

 ## Available Voice Commands